nimaaskarian/learncpp-extract/README.md

 # learncpp extract

-A little script to scrap learncpp url and names for pdf conversion.
+A little node script to scrap learncpp url and names for pdf conversion, that then pass them to a shell script for conversion using wkhtmltopdf

 ## Dependencies